 Considerations:

-- Imagery access is the core product; analysis tools are limited
+- Imagery access is the core product; analysis tools are thin

 - No built-in AI agent or natural language interface

-- Best paired with an analysis platform (GEE, LYRASENSE, etc.)
+- Works best paired with an analysis platform (GEE, LYRASENSE, etc.)

-Best for: Organizations that need fresh, frequent satellite imagery as input to their own analysis workflows.
+Best for: Organizations that need fresh, frequent satellite imagery to feed into their own analysis pipelines.

 Pricing: Per-area subscription; contact sales for enterprise pricing.